c4tandl/ctl/src/markdown/pages/admissions/admissions-process.md

     - https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1665867863/Home%20page%20photos/school.1080.5_twrpvd.jpg
     - https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1665867861/Home%20page%20photos/school.1080.38_vqfsuj.jpg
 ---
 CTL’s Admissions Process:

-A. **Deciding if CTL is a good fit**: Learn about the school by attending an Open House.
+A. **Deciding if CTL is a good fit**: Learn about the school by attending an Open House or Open Tour.
 Ask a specific question by using our [inquiry form](/contact/#inquiry-form) or calling the school at 207-882-9706.

 B. **Applying**: Once you know you would like to apply, do so by: